 20. Discover The Bohemian World Of West End

 Named by early English settlers who were reminded of the West End in London, Brisbane’s very own West End is a meeting point of art, culture, shops and boutiques, food and more.
 Well-known for its soulful streets, you’ll find West End offering a laid-back vibe and plenty of spots to unearth Brisbane culture.
-Check out the Davies Park and Boundary Street Markets, eat Greek Food, go on a cafe crawl (starting with favourite, The Gunshop) and tackle this list of 35 things to do in West End.
+Check out the Davies Park and Boundary Street Markets, eat Greek food, go on a cafe crawl (starting with the favourite, The Gunshop) and tackle this list of 35 things to do in West End.

 21. View Amazing Aboriginal Artworks

 Prior to settlement, Brisbane was inhabited by two Aboriginal tribes – the Turrbal and Jagera people, who knew the Brisbane CBD area as Mian-jin, which means ‘place shaped as a spike.’
 Take a trip to the Suzanne O’Connell Gallery in New Farm to view some impressive Aboriginal Artworks from artists Australia-wide and gain a deeper understanding and appreciation for the importance of Indigenous artists.

 As locals will tell you, Brisbane is changing each day.
 There are pockets of culture dotted all over the city, including some hiding down hip laneways, waiting to be uncovered.
 Peep the new Brisbane cultural scene in spots like Eagle Lane, Gresham Lane, Winn Lane, Albert Lane, Bakery Lane, Fish Lane and M&A Lane, each housing cafes, bars, boutiques, stores, music venues and more.